-Gold Reserves in Iceland increased to 2 Tonnes in the first quarter of 2020 from 1.98 Tonnes in the fourth quarter of 2019.
+Gold Reserves in Iceland remained unchanged at 1.98 Tonnes in the fourth quarter of 2020 from 1.98 Tonnes in the third quarter of 2020. source: World Gold Council

 Gold Reserves in Iceland averaged 1.97 Tonnes from 2000 until 2020, reaching an all time high of 2 Tonnes in the third quarter of 2005 and a record low of 1.84 Tonnes in the second quarter of 2000.
 This page provides - Iceland Gold Reserves - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Gold Reserves - values, historical data and charts - was last updated on February of 2021.

 Gold Reserves in Iceland is expected to be 2.01 Tonnes by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Gold Reserves in Iceland to stand at 2.01 in 12 months time.
 In the long-term, the Iceland Gold Reserves is projected to trend around 2.01 Tonnes in 2022, according to our econometric models.